 The dark skies over Big Bend National Park are some of the best in the United States for seeing stars, constellations, and the Milky Way.

-The McDonald Observatory near Marfa has taken advantage of the low levels of light pollution for decades to conduct scientific research on our galaxy and universe.
+For decades, the McDonald Observatory near Marfa has taken advantage of the low levels of light pollution to conduct scientific research on our galaxy and universe.

 The best way to enjoy the night sky is to camp inside Big Bend.
-But, based on our experience in Study Butte, just outside the park entrance, we were still blown away but how many stars we could see.
+But, based on our experience in Study Butte, we were still blown away by how many stars we could see just outside the park entrance.

 The Milky Way was also visible, which reminded me of a star tour I did from San Pedro de Atacama in Northern Chile.